sfarrens/sf_deconvolve/README.md

 >>> sf_deconvolve.main(['-i', 'INPUT_IMAGES.npy', '-p', 'PSF.npy', '-o', 'OUTPUT_NAME'])
 ```

-The second approach assumes the user has already has read  the images and PSF(s) into memory and wishes to return the results to memory:
+The second approach assumes that the user has already has read  the images and PSF(s) into memory and wishes to return the deconvolution results to memory:

 ```Python
 >>> opts = vars(sf_deconvolve.get_opts(['-i', 'INPUT_IMAGES.npy', '-p', 'PSF.npy', '-o', 'OUTPUT_NAME']))